groovejames/groovejames/etc/netease/netease.md

 ### SongDetail

 _extends: Song_

 - mp3Url: (string) low quality mp3 url (96k)
-- no: (int) position on album???
+- no: (int) position on album
-- position: (int) position on album
+- position: (int) position on album?!? mostly the same as "no", but not always
+- popularity: (double) from 0.0 to 100.0
+- score: (int) same as popularity, as int
 - audition: (StreamInfo) m4a, very low quality (64k)
 - bMusic: (StreamInfo) mp3, low quality (96k)
 - lMusic: (StreamInfo) mp3, low quality (96k)